 This is the core modules that processes all feeds and takes care of the storage.
-It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands it derives from the base feedparser.FeedParserDict but forces the element to have a name, which is the unique name for that feed in the feed2exec.feeds.FeedManager.
-We also add convenience functions to parse (in parallel) and normalize feed items.
+It's where most of the logic lies. fast feed parser that offloads tasks to plugins and commands feed2exec.feeds.fetch(url) fetch the given URL exceptions should be handled by the caller but so far I haven't found a use case for this.